Bar Kupershtein: Efforts to release

 During his captivity, older family members of Kupershtein told his younger siblings, Dvir, Or, Hila, and Yonatan, and other children in the family, that "we expect Bar to come back at any moment and we have to try to live normally."
 The family also leaned heavily on traditional Jewish religious practice during this time, and started a lot of religious activities, including reciting Psalms, studying Torah and praying.
 This included a prayer service held at the Western Wall on January 10, 2025, led by the chief rabbis of Israel.

 Kupershtein's mother later recounted an alleged phone call with an unidentified man she believed to be a Hamas militant who reportedly scolded her for not being more public in protesting and criticizing the Israeli government, while threatening Kupershtein's life.
-She reportedly stated that her belief in God made her not afraid of his threats, to which the unidentified man stated “Well done, madam!".
-After the call she posted to social media requesting Kupershtein's tefillin would remain in use during his captivity, and passed along the tefillin to an Israeli man who set up tefillin stands for Israelis to borrow tefillin to pray.
-The project became known as Tefillin for Every Hostage, where volunteers would put on tefillin daily as a sign of solidarity for "their" hostage with stations set up across Israeli.
+She said she told the man that her belief in God made her unafraid of his threats, to which he replied, "Well done, madam!".
+After the call she posted to social media requesting Kupershtein's tefillin remain in use during his captivity, and passed along the tefillin to an Israeli man who set up tefillin stands for Israelis to borrow tefillin to pray.
+The project became known as Tefillin for Every Hostage, where volunteers would put on tefillin daily as a sign of solidarity for "their" hostage with stations set up across Israel.
 Israeli President Isaac Herzog held a gathering for mass tefillin prayers in June 2025.

-His family held a public birthday party for Kupershtein at Hostages Square to mark his second birthday in captivity, while close friends posted tributes on social media.
-In August 2025, one of his siblings attended a nationwide protests to end the Gaza war, stating that he felt that "Today, at least people are doing something." after struggling with his brothers abduction.
+His family held a public birthday party for Bar at Hostages Square to mark his second birthday in captivity, while close friends posted tributes on social media.
+In August 2025, his brother Dvir attended nationwide protests to end the Gaza war, stating that he felt, "Today, at least people are doing something."